himalayahall/DATA607-PROJECT3/Intro.md

 Our data comes from a Kaggle project which attempted to identify important Data Science skills using keyword searches on popular social/job websites like LinkedIn, Indeed, etc. This dataset was well structured and available as a multi-sheet MS Excel download (https://docs.google.com/spreadsheets/d/1lac1H2IgCDCs9LLTQL6yb6MUPN1u4C5fJv_6YjipIaM/edit#gid=1072460513).

-We extracting data from multiple Excel sheets, tidyied it using R, and generated output CSVs for populating the core data model entities (see below).
+Data was extracted from multiple Excel sheets, tidyied it using R, and generated output CSVs for populating the core data model entities (see below).
 This involved data transformations such as categorizing skills, adding survey timestamp, etc.

-We discussed refreshing the dataset to make it more current but the vendor APIs require paid subscriptions and we also did not have enough time to explore no-fee alternatives.
-However, we have decided added timestamps to all entities in our data model.
-This design feature can be leveraged by future projects to do time series analysis of required skills and education.
+The team discussed refreshing the source dataset to make it more current but the vendor APIs required paid subscriptions.
+In addition, we did not have sufficient time to explore no-fee alternatives.

+We have added timestamps to all entities in our data model.
+This design feature can be leveraged by future projects to do time series analysis of required Data Science skills and education.

 ## Data Model